wpswings/points-and-rewards-for-woocommerce/readme.md

 ## WHAT PREMIUM VERSION OF WOOCOMMERCE POINTS AND REWARDS OFFERS:

-**1) Assign Products Points Feature:**: Merchants can assign reward points to the products as well as different categories.
+**1) Assign Products Points Feature:**: Merchants can assign reward points to the products as well as different categories using Points and Rewards for WooCommerce

 **2) Referral Purchase Point**: The customer can earn points if their referrer makes a purchase using their referral link.